List of Arrays in Java

 Java is a popular and powerful programming language used in multiple domains.
 Therefore, we often encounter situations where we want to store the data as an ordered collection.

-In Java, the List is an ordered collection of data with the same data type.
+Lists are fundamental for managing and organizing data in Java programs.
 The Java lists are index-based, where elements can be accessed using indices.

 List<datatype> nameList = new ArrayList<datatype>();